CorySimon/pyIAST/docs/index.rst

 Given the pure component isotherm models, we now illustrate how to use IAST to predict loading when the material is in equilibrium with a mixture of the said gases.

-As an example, given `xe_isotherm` and `kr_isotherm` above, we seek the loading [at the same temperature as the pure component isotherms] at a 20/80 mol % Xe/Kr mixture at a pressure of 1.0.
+As an example, given the pure component adsorption isotherm objects `xe_isotherm` and `kr_isotherm` above, we seek the loading [at the same temperature as the pure component isotherms] at a 20/80 mol % Xe/Kr mixture at a pressure of 1.0.
 To do this, we call:

 .. code-block:: python